 Specialty Occupation: The foreign national must be coming to the U.S. to work in an occupation that requires (a) theoretical and practical application of a body of specialized knowledge, and (b) a bachelor’s or higher degree in a field related to the occupation.

 H-1B status is employer and position specific.
 Employment is limited to work for the sponsoring H-1B employer and work in the position specified in the H-1B petition.
 If Tulane University is filing an H-1B petition for a foreign national, unless and until a different employer files an H-1B petition, that employee may only work for the University and only in the position specified in the H-1B petition.
-If the employment changes in any material way (such as a significant change in job duties, location, full or part-time, etc.), OISS must be informed.
+Please inform OISS if the employment changes in any material way (such as a significant change in job duties, location, etc.).

 In order to file an H-1B petition, the University must offer the foreign national a wage equal to or exceeding the required wage for the position.